Last updated on .

 Accademia

 At the end of our walk we came to Gallerie dell’Accademia, which is an art gallery that exhibits pre-19th century art.
 It was established in 1750 as the gallery of an art school called the Venice Academy of Fine Arts (Accademia di Belle Arti di Venezia).
 The gallery administratively split from the art school in 1879, but they shared the same building until 2004 when the school moved to another location.
-Admission is €12 (as of August 2023) and it’s open daily.
+Admission is €15 for adults and free for visitors under 18 (as of August 2024).
+It’s open daily.

 Gallerie dell'Accademia in Venice, Italy